Nurse Login

 9.3.1.
 Review and recommend changes, when necessary, to the pension plan statement of investment policies and procedures (SIPP).

 9.3.2.
-Conduct an in-depth review of the asset mix every five years.
+Conduct an in-depth review of the asset mix at minimum every five years.

 9.3.3.
 Review the semi-annual investment manager report conducted by Fund Holder investment manager and recommend further discussion when required.